Deadline: April 15, 2021

 · Criminal record check

 · Species identification, habitat enrichment, release site research and proper husbandry techniques

 · Animal handling, tube feeding, dosage calculations, administering medication, performing lab work

 · Orientation and training provided

 · Learning job skills and team work

 1. FILL in this application form

-4. Respond to the confirmation email with your resume/CV and references.
+3. Respond to the confirmation email with your resume/CV and references

 WILDNorth’s staff thanks you for your interest in our volunteer internship program.
-All applicants will go through an application, screening and interview process followed by orientation, in class training and onsite training to be successful in their position.
+All applicants will go through an application, screening, and interview process.
+Successful candidates will then attend an orientation, in class training, and onsite training.